Diabetes: Is the Ozempic Pill Just as Good as the Injection?

-The diabetes and weight loss drug semaglutide is a popular and powerful treatment option.
-While the injectable forms, Ozempic and Wegovy, have gotten plenty of coverage, there’s been much less hype for Rybelsus, an oral form of the exact same drug.
+The diabetes and weight loss drug semaglutide (Ozempic) is a popular and powerful treatment option.
+While the injectable form of Ozempic has gotten plenty of coverage, there’s now the Ozempic pill, an oral form of the exact same drug that was previously named Rybelsus.

-Is Rybelsus as effective as the Ozempic?
-How can you tell which one is right for you?
-We’re covering everything you need to know about oral semaglutide for type 2 diabetes.
+Is the Ozempic pill as effective as the Ozempic injection?
+How can you tell which form of the medication is right for you?
+Here’s what you need to know about oral semaglutide for type 2 diabetes.

 Diabetes 101: What Is Ozempic?

-Rybelsus can also be an effective type 2 diabetes treatment, like Ozempic, but it’s important to note each are absorbed differently, and are therefore available different doses.
+Like the Ozempic injection, oral Ozempic can be an effective type 2 diabetes treatment, but it’s important to note that the formulations are absorbed differently by the body and therefore available in different doses.

-By contrast, Ozempic is a single weekly injection and can be taken at any time of day, with or without meals.
+By contrast, injectable Ozempic is administered weekly and can be taken at any time of day, with or without meals.

 Compounded Oral Semaglutide

-Some online compounding pharmacies are now advertising “oral semaglutide,” but some of these products are not, in fact, equivalent to Rybelsus or the Wegovy pill.
-These semaglutide pills are taken sublingually (dissolved under the tongue) rather than swallowed, and therefore have an entirely different mechanism for absorption.
+Some online compounding pharmacies are now advertising “oral semaglutide,” but these products are not, in fact, equivalent to the Ozempic pill or Wegovy pill.
+These semaglutide pills are taken sublingually (dissolved under the tongue) rather than swallowed and therefore have an entirely different mechanism for absorption.

 The Takeaway